-We wonder whether this 1972 Plymouth Scamp currently listed here on Craigslist in Riverton, New Jersey, with only a reported 16,600 original miles, is the lowest mileage example still in existence.
+We wonder whether this 1972 Plymouth Scamp originally listed in September 2021 on Craigslist in Riverton, New Jersey, with only a reported 16,600 original miles, is the lowest mileage example still in existence.
 Probably not, and even if someone were to lead us to lower-mileage Scamp, we believe the won we are featuring here would still win the “best detailed” award.
 With an under-dash-mounted FM converter and Cragar SS wheels appearing to be the only modifications, this is good as it gets short of building a time machine to travel back to 1972 to buy one new.

-Currently asking $18,000, comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Scamp priced between this guide’s #2 “Excellent” estimate of $14,200 and its #1 “Concours” appraisal of $18,300.
-Interestingly, the Collector Car Market Review Online Tool provides a much different assessment as in this case the asking price is nearly four thousand dollars above this guide’s #1 “Excellent” appraisal of $14,600.
+Now asking $15,000, (the original ask was $18,000) comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Scamp priced between this guide’s #2 “Excellent” estimate of $14,200 and its #1 “Concours” appraisal of $18,300.
+Similarly, the Collector Car Market Review Online Tool the asking price is four hundred dollars above this guide’s #1 “Excellent” appraisal of $14,600.

 Chrysler completely redesigned the Plymouth Valiant and sister car, Dodge Dart, for the 1967 model year by offering only two-door coupes and four-door sedans.
 Buyers who wanted a Valiant-type hardtop coupe or convertible could choose a similarly-styled Barracuda, which was still based on the Valiant with a slightly sportier style.
 The new Valiant model range included 2- and 4-door sedans on a newly lengthened 108 in (2,700 mm) wheelbase.
 The design was straightforward and rectilinear that we still believe took styling cues from Chrysler’s turbine-powered prototype, one of which Jay Leno still owns.
 The body sides were mildly sculptured with a tapering lower feature line that widened toward the wheels.
 The new fenders had a vertical slab look.
 The grille was vertically split and subdivided horizontally.
 Vertical taillights were segmented and had a fanned-out look.
 Federally mandated safety equipment became standard on these new 1967 models, including a new dual-circuit brake system, collapsible steering column, front passenger shoulder belts.